-Liberty's commitment to the environment includes optimising the eco-efficiency of our products through the product life-cycle.
-Liberty is taking action by increasing resource and energy efficiencies and the use of sustainably generated energy from GFG Alliance's SIMEC Zen Energy in the production and distribution of its products, and during the use of steel products.
+InfraBuild and Liberty Primary Steels commitment to the environment includes optimising the eco-efficiency of our products through the product life-cycle.
+InfraBuild is taking action by increasing resource and energy efficiencies and the use of sustainably generated energy from GFG Alliance's SIMEC Energy in the production and distribution of its products, and during the use of steel products

-Liberty's Environmental Product Declarations (EPDs) are independently verified and recognise customers' need and the increasing demand for standardisation and greater transparency around environmental performance.
+InfraBuild and Liberty Primary Steel's Environmental Product Declarations (EPDs) are independently verified and recognise customers' need and the increasing demand for standardisation and greater transparency around environmental performance.